wyuenho/emacs-corfu-pixel-perfect/README.md

-In conclusion, by employing `string-pixel-width` in combination with `corfu`'s excellent extension points via `cl-defmethod`, add a couple of `advice-add`, and redoing some of the width calculations, while avoiding relative alignment, the results of this package is achieved.
+In conclusion, by employing `string-pixel-width` in combination with `corfu`'s excellent extension points via `cl-defmethod`, add a couple of `advice-add`, and redoing some of the width calculations, while avoiding relative alignment and programmatic truncation, the result of this package is achieved.

 ## FAQ